mnamysl/benchmarking_table_recogn/README.md

 # Table Recognition Benchmarking

-This repository contains the code that can be used to reproduce the results presented in our paper: TBA.
+This repository contains the code that can be used to reproduce the results presented in our paper: **Benchmarking Table Recognition Performance on Biomedical Literature on Neurological Disorders**.

 ## Quick Start